 \subsection{Central derivations}

-We will now give an example of a derivation that is not inner will be provided.
-It will be demonstrated that such a derivation has an easy calculation form and is not trivial on loops.
-It will thus be established that they cannot be presented as a (perhaps formal) sum of inner derivations. \begin{definition} We say that map $\tau: G \rightarrow \mathbb{C}$ -- is graded group character, if it satisfies the following property:
+We will now give an example of a derivation that is not inner.
+We will show that it admits a simple explicit form and is not trivial on endomorphisms.
+That entails that it cannot be expressed as a (perhaps formal) sum of inner derivations. \begin{definition} That the map $\tau: G \rightarrow \mathbb{C}$ is a graded group character if it satisfies the following property: